 Another concern raised by the majority of interlocutors regards the speed in which the projects are conceived, approved and contracted.
-In theory, EUTF should be a quick and flexible instrument that allows a quick and comprehensive response to the crisis.
-However, being seated in DG NEAR, EUTF follows principally DG NEAR procedures, which even with some facilitation are still slow and cumbersome.
+In theory, EUTF should be a rapid and flexible instrument that allows a speedy and comprehensive response to the crisis.
+However, being housed in DG NEAR, EUTF follows principally DG NEAR procedures, which even with some facilitation are still slow and cumbersome.
 For the EUTF the average project length is 29 months across the 38 Action Documents adopted by the Board), and the average project volume is €18 million.
-Furthermore, for the 417 countersigned contracts (available as of April 2018), the average negotiation period between the appointment of the negotiation team adoption of Action Document and contract signature is 9.2 months long.
+Furthermore, for the 47 countersigned contracts (available as of April 2018), the average negotiation period between the appointment of the negotiation team adoption of Action Document and contract signature is 9.2 months long.
 The duration of the negotiation period may be longer if there is preference for a consortium to implement a project, which in some cases takes a lot of time as consortia are 'custom made' to respond to the EUTF's requirement, and in some cases, partners do not have a history of working together.
-In such cases, it takes members of consortia much time to agree upon internal procedures, sectors and responsibilities.
-In some cases, a challenge is also that MS/UN agencies continue to negotiate specific contract terms unnecessarily delaying the processes, e.g. WHO agreed different terms with DEVCO and insisted on respective application in DG NEAR.
+In such cases, it takes a considerable time for consortia to agree upon internal procedures, sectors and responsibilities.
+In some cases, a challenge is that MS/UN agencies continue to negotiate specific contract terms, which unnecessarily delays the process, e.g. WHO agreed different terms with DEVCO and insisted on respective application in DG NEAR.
 Upon finalisation of these details, back and forth negotiation with the EUTF management towards contracting takes further time until contracts are signed.
-In some cases, interviews reveal that it took up to one year to finally close the contract for actions.
-The EUTF team suggests that timeframes for finalising contracting have been improving, particularly since a business process was put in place in order to address the length of the process and define timelines for each step, at both level 1 and level 2 commitments.
+In some cases, interviews reveal that it took up to one year to finally close the contract for Actions.
+The EUTF team suggests that timeframes for finalising contracting have been improving, particularly since a business process was put in place in order to address the length of the process and define timelines for each step, at both the level of Action Document and level of contracting.